lina-l-hu/CBC-Current-Weather-App/README.md

 To be run in tandem with the [GraphQL Weather API app](https://github.com/konstantinmuenster/graphql-weather-api) at [http://localhost:4000](http://localhost:4000).

-Please go to [https://openweathermap.org/api](https://openweathermap.org/api) and generate your own API key to use for both these apps.
+Please go to [https://openweathermap.org/api](https://openweathermap.org/api) and generate your own API key to use for both apps.

 ## File Structure